-CareDx is a diagnostics company that offers diagnostic testing services, products, and digital healthcare software for organ transplant patients and care providers.
-Testing services for kidney and heart transplant recipients represented at least 85% of CareDx’s total revenues, and the Company’s AlloSure blood test for transplant recipients was the Company’s primary source of revenue.
-Additionally, the higher reimbursement payment rates for its Medicare-approved tests drove growth of the Company’s average sale price (“ASP”), an important metric for investors.
-Throughout the Class Period, CareDx reported growing revenue and strong demand in the Company’s testing services segment.
-Defendants also emphasized to investors the success of the Company’s RemoTraC service – a remote, home-based, blood-drawing service that the Company launched in response to the COVID-19 pandemic.
+CareDx offers diagnostic testing services, products, and digital healthcare software for organ transplant patients and care providers.
+Testing services for kidney and heart transplant recipients represented at least 85% of CareDx’s total revenues, and the company’s AlloSure blood test for transplant recipients was the company’s primary source of revenue.
+Additionally, the higher reimbursement payment rates for its Medicare-approved tests drove growth of the company’s average sale price (“ASP”), an important metric for investors.
+Throughout the Class Period, CareDx reported growing revenue and strong demand in the company’s testing services segment.
+Defendants also emphasized to investors the success of the company’s RemoTraC service – a remote, home-based, blood-drawing service that the company launched in response to the COVID-19 pandemic.

 Finally, after the markets closed on May 5, 2022, CareDx issued a press release announcing financial results for the first quarter of 2022, reporting a near 5% decline in the ASP of the Company’s testing services.
 In response to this news, CareDx’s stock price fell 18.5%, from a closing price of $31.66 per share on May 5, 2022, to a closing price of $25.87 per share on May 6, 2022.